-- Compilation of charged-particle and photo-nuclear reaction data produced in Japan (NRDF format). - Conversion of NRDF data into EXFOR format. - Contribute to the development of common formats for the computerized exchange of nuclear data

-Compilation of all charged-particle and photo-nuclear reaction data produced in Japan, and conversion into EXFOR

-Provide charged-particle and photo-nuclear nuclear reaction data service to Japanese users

-On-line computer services of NRDF to Japanese users as well as by Web site (in English).
+- Compilation of charged-particle and photo-nuclear reaction data produced in Japan (NRDF format). - Conversion of NRDF data into EXFOR format. - Contribute to the development of common formats for the computerized exchange of nuclear data - Compilation and exchange of CINDA and EXFOR entries originating from Japan.
+B. Unique responsibilities within the Network Compilation of all charged-particle and photo-nuclear reaction data produced in Japan, and conversion into EXFOR Provide charged-particle and photo-nuclear nuclear reaction data service to Japanese users C. Outside the scope of the Network On-line computer services of NRDF to Japanese users as well as by Web site (in English).
 Publication of "NRDF Annual Report" to coordinate and promote nuclear data.

-Development of computer codes for specific applications of compiling, managing and disseminating nuclear data,

-• Signature Kiyoshi Katō

-JAEA Nuclear Data Centre

-Background

-JAERI Nuclear Data Centre (JAERI/NDC) was established in 1968, with the support of Japanese Nuclear Data Committee (JNDC) which was formed in 1963 within the Atomic Energy Society of Japan.
+Development of computer codes for specific applications of compiling, managing and disseminating nuclear data, • Signature Kiyoshi Katō JAEA Nuclear Data Centre Background JAERI Nuclear Data Centre (JAERI/NDC) was established in 1968, with the support of Japanese Nuclear Data Committee (JNDC) which was formed in 1963 within the Atomic Energy Society of Japan.
 Main efforts of JAERI/NDC have been devoted to the development of the Japanese Evaluated Nuclear Data Library (JENDL) in cooperation with JNDC.
 JENDL-1 was completed in 1977, JENDL-2 in 1984, JENDL-3 in 1989, and the latest version of JENDL-3 (JENDL-3.3) was released in 2002.
 Efforts have also focused on the development of the JENDL special purpose files: latest version of JENDL Fission Product Decay Data File was released in 2000, and JENDL Dosimetry File 99 in 2001.
 JAERI/NDC has published a Chart of the Nuclides every 4 years since 1976, and joined the international mass chain evaluation for ENSDF in 1977.
 As the national nuclear data centre, JAERI/NDC disseminates both experimental and evaluated nuclear data to users in Japan, and functions as the communications channel to foreign and international nuclear data centres.
 JAERI/NDC also serves as the secretariat of JNDC.
 Besides nuclear data activities, JAERI/NDC began evaluating atomic and molecular data in 1976.
-However, due to restructuring of Tokai Research Establishment of JAERI, this activity was transferred to Plasma Analysis Division, Department of Fusion Plasma Research, Naka Fusion Research Establishment in October 2000.

-- Type of institute: Laboratory within Nuclear Science and Engineering
+However, due to restructuring of Tokai Research Establishment of JAERI, this activity was transferred to Plasma Analysis Division, Department of Fusion Plasma Research, Naka Fusion Research Establishment in October 2000. • Status - Type of institute: Laboratory within Nuclear Science and Engineering Directorate, JAEA - Member countries: Japan • Staff and Programmes - Total staff: 6 physicists, 1 supporting staff, 2 secretaries - Allocated to nuclear data activities: 6 physicists, 2 secretaries, of which 1 equivalent man year is dedicated to NRDC Network activities.
+Fiscal year and budget cycle: Yearly from 1 April to 31 March • Activities A. Within the Network:

-Directorate, JAEA

-- Member countries: Japan

-- Total staff: 7 physicists, 2 secretaries

-data activities: 7 physicists, 2 secretaries, of which ? equivalent man year is dedicated to NRDC Network activities.

-Fiscal year and

-budget cycle: Yearly from 1 April to 31 March

-- Nuclear data services to domestic users. - Communications channel to foreign and international centres for data and information exchange.
+- Nuclear data services to domestic users.

+- Communications channel to foreign and international centres for data and information exchange.

+2. Reaction Data:
-- Evaluation, validation and dissemination of JENDL General Purpose File (JENDL-1, 2, 3) and JENDL Special Purpose Files (Dosimetry, Activation, Gas-Production, (α,n), Fusion, Actinides, Covariance, Photo-reaction, PKA/KERMA, High Energy etc.). - Contribute CINDA entries from Japanese journals and reports through NEA Data Bank.

-Provide large-scale nuclear data library produced in Japan to all centres (e.g., JENDL).

-Nuclear Structure and Decay Data:
+- Evaluation, validation and dissemination of JENDL General Purpose File (JENDL-1, 2, 3, 4) and JENDL Special Purpose Files (Dosimetry, Activation, Gas-Production, (α,n), Fusion, Actinides, Covariance, Photo-reaction, PKA/KERMA, High Energy etc.). - Contribute CINDA entries from Japanese journals and reports through NEA Data Bank.
+B. Unique responsibilities within the Network Provide large-scale nuclear data library produced in Japan to all centres (e.g., JENDL).
+C. Outside the scope of the Network Nuclear Structure and Decay Data: